maliMirkec/personal-website/site/articles/my-second-year-of-freelancing.md

 - [Domino Data Lab],
 - [Domino Data Lab Rev],
-- [Machine Learning Libraries], and
+- Machine Learning Libraries, and
 - [Westwing].

 I have been working on developing, maintaining, and optimizing WordPress themes for: